© (c) Ferienregion Gstaad / Région de vacances Gstaad

 • Approach

-The Destination Gstaad is located in the south-west of Switzerland right on the border to the French-speaking part of the country.
-The Destination is easily accessed by rail or car from the regions around Lake Thun and Lake Geneva and the Gruyere region Direct connections to the European high-speed rail network and all international airports in Switzerland guarantee a time-saving and pleasant journey.
-The main means of transport in the destination of Gstaad are the "MOB" (Montreux-Oberland Bernois) train and numerous post bus lines.
+The holiday region of Gstaad is located in the southwest of Switzerland, right on the border with the French-speaking part of the country.
+The region is easily accessible by train or car from the Thunersee region, the Lake Geneva area, and the Gruyère region.
+Direct connections to the European high-speed rail network and to all international airports in Switzerland guarantee a time-saving and comfortable journey.
+The main means of transport in Gstaad are the "MOB" railway (Montreux-Oberland Bernois) and numerous post bus lines.

 • Gstaad train station

-• Various parking spaces and car parks are available in Gstaad.
+• Various car parks and parking garages are available in Gstaad.

-• Racing bike, clothing and equipment appropriate to the weather, tool kit and first aid kit.
+• Road bike, weather-appropriate clothing and equipment, puncture repair kit and first aid kit.